dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/graphics-multimedia/how-to-apply-a-guidelineset-to-a-drawing.md

 ---
-title: "How to: Apply a GuidelineSet to a Drawing" ms.date: "03/30/2017"
+title: "How to: Apply a GuidelineSet to a Drawing"
+description: Learn how to apply a GuidelineSet to a DrawingGroup class.
+It is the only type of Drawing that has a GuidelineSet property. ms.date: "03/30/2017"
 helpviewer_keywords:
   - "GuidelineSet property [WPF], applying to drawings"